AdrianPavel1/VitalForce-React/README.md

 1. In order to start the project after downloading all the files, go to VSCode or whatever code editor you use and type in the console the following commands, followed by an enter (to see the project in the browser):

-First command: cd vital-force;
+First command: cd vital-force

-Second command: npm run dev;
+Second command: npm run dev

 This will give a localhost link, and you can access it on any browser.